Dead Sea Scrolls: A Facsimile Edition of the Dead Sea Scrolls (1991)

 After further delays, attorney William John Cox undertook representation of an "undisclosed client", who had provided a complete set of the unpublished photographs, and contracted for their publication.
 Professors Robert Eisenman and James Robinson indexed the photographs and wrote an introduction to A Facsimile Edition of the Dead Sea Scrolls, which was published by the Biblical Archaeology Society in 1991.
 Following the publication of the Facsimile Edition, Professor Elisha Qimron sued Hershel Shanks, Eisenman, Robinson and the Biblical Archaeology Society for copyright infringement for publishing without authorization or attribution his decipherment of one of the scrolls, MMT.
 The District Court of Jerusalem found in favour of Qimron.
 The court issued a restraining order which prohibited the publication of the deciphered text, and ordered defendants to pay Qimron NIS 100,000 for infringing his copyright and the right of attribution.
-Defendants appealed the Supreme Court of Israel which approved the district court's decision.
+Defendants appealed to the Supreme Court of Israel which approved the district court's decision.
 The Supreme Court further ordered that the defendants hand over to Qimron all the infringing copies.
 The decision met Israeli and international criticism from copyright law scholars.

 The Facsimile Edition (2007–2008)

-In November 2007 the Dead Sea Scrolls Foundation commissioned the London publisher Facsimile Editions Limited to produce a facsimile edition of The Great Isaiah Scroll (1QIs^{a}), The Order of the Community (1QS), and The Pesher to Habakkuk (1QpHab).
+In November 2007 the Dead Sea Scrolls Foundation commissioned the London publisher Facsimile Editions Limited to produce a facsimile edition of The Great Isaiah Scroll (1QIsa^{a}), The Order of the Community (1QS), and The Pesher to Habakkuk (1QpHab).
 The facsimile was produced from 1948 photographs and so more faithfully represents the condition of the Isaiah Scroll at the time of its discovery than does the current condition of the Isaiah Scroll.

 Of the first three facsimile sets, one was exhibited at the Early Christianity and the Dead Sea Scrolls exhibition in Seoul, South Korea, and a second set was purchased by the British Library in London.
 A further 46 sets including facsimiles of three fragments from Cave 4 (now in the collection of the National Archaeological Museum in Amman, Jordan) Testimonia (4Q175), Pesher Isaiah^{b} (4Q162) and Qohelet (4Q109) were announced in May 2009.
 The edition is strictly limited to 49 numbered sets of these reproductions on either specially prepared parchment paper or real parchment.
 The facsimiles have since been exhibited in Qumrân.
 Le secret des manuscrits de la mer Morte at the Bibliothèque Nationale, Paris, France (2010) and Verbum Domini at the Vatican, Rome, Italy (2012).